AI face detection & recognition with Datamaton products

 Hardware Requirements

 We constantly hear about the incredibly powerful chips needed to train AI models.
-Fortunately, actually using the AI models to detect and recognize faces is less intensive and can be done on your home computer (in fact, AI face detection is now built into much less powerful cameras).
+Fortunately, using the AI models to detect and recognize faces is less intensive and can be done on your home computer.
+In fact, AI face detection is now built into much less powerful cameras & doorbells!
 Still, detecting and recognizing tens or hundreds of thousands of faces from as many photos or videos is still fairly compute and memory intensive.
-This is especially true for videos (as Knit may have to extracts hundreds of frames from it) and raw images (as these are very large).
+This is especially true for videos – as Knit may have to extracts hundreds of frames from it – and raw images, as these are very big files.

 We recommend you use a “reasonably modern” computer – from year 2020 or later – with a CPU that has multiple cores or threads, at least 8GB of memory and a solid-state (SSD) hard disk.
 Knit’s implementation is highly optimized towards running on home computers (not servers).
-It will run its background tasks at a low priority such that you can continue to use your computer for other work.
-Also, it will seamlessly scale to using available resources, so it will work much faster on a more capable computer.
+It will run its background tasks at a low priority so you can continue to use your computer for other work.
+Also, it will seamlessly scale to use available resources, so it will work faster on a more capable or less busy computer.

 What Affects The Results